 Parkinson’s can have many different effects on your sleep, including trouble falling or staying asleep, vivid dreams, waking up frequently during the night and excessive sleepiness during the day.
 Like other non-motor symptoms, sleep problems can appear before the motor symptoms.

 An estimated 30% of people with Parkinson’s experience some combination of insomnia (trouble falling asleep) and sleep fragmentation (waking up frequently during the night).
 Studies have shown people with Parkinson’s have different sleep patterns and that their deepest periods of sleep during the night are shorter and interrupted more often than people without Parkinson’s.
 Often this is made worse by medications that may wear off in the night, causing tremor, painful stiffness or other symptoms to return and disrupt your sleep.

-Anxiety, depression nighttime sweating and trouble moving in bed are other Parkinson’s symptoms that can make getting a good sleep difficult.
+Anxiety, depression nighttime sweating and trouble moving in bed are other non-motor symptoms of Parkinson’s that can make getting a good sleep difficult.
 Fragmented sleep is also exacerbated by how often some people with Parkinson’s find themselves waking up often during the night to use the toilet because of the changes in the bladder that come with Parkinson’s.